SeattleFeministJS/seattlefeministjs.github.io/_posts/2015-11-19-getting-to-know-git.md

 Tags are used to mark a point in the repository history, hence pointing to a specific commit.
 Tags cannot be committed to or changed, they will always point to the same commit in history.
 There are two types of tags, **lightweight** and **annotated**.

 A lightweight tag is just a pointer to a specific commit.
 Annotated tags are stored as objects and contain the tagger name, email, the date and a tagging message and can be signed and verified.
 It's recommended to use annotated tags so you have all of that information included.
 Creating an annotated tag is simple `git tag -a v0.1 -m "Initial Version"`.
 If you want to see a list of tags, and verify that you have made your tag, use `git tag` and if you want to inspect what is included in the tag use `git show [tag_name]`.

+##GitHub Pages
+GitHub pages are free public web pages hosted by GitHub.
+These pages are hosted over HTTP so do not host anything with sensitive data there.
+There two main types of pages, *User or company pages* and *project or repository pages*.
+Since GitHub has done such a great job at documenting how-to create these pages there's no use in trying to do better and I'll link to their instruction page [here](https://pages.github.com/).